larsbrinkhoff/awesome-cpus/README.md

 This repository contains the documentations for various CPUs.
 It contain data sheets, programmer's manuals, quick reference cards, and the like.

-Before submitting a pull request, [Contribution Guildelines](contributing.md).
+Before submitting a pull request, please read the [Contribution Guildelines](contributing.md).

 | Subfolders | Description |
 | ---------- | ----------- |